The Postdoc Trap: Why You Shouldn't Become a Scientist

 A Holding Pattern of Repeat Postdoc Positions

-At the end of their degrees, the new minted Doctors of Philosophy go on to do a temporary postdoc position.
+At the end of their degrees, the newly-minted Doctors of Philosophy go on to do a temporary postdoc position.
 When their funding runs out, they can try to get their own lab and a tenure-track lectureship.

 There are many more postdocs than there are openings.
 So the majority of postdocs start a second postdoc.
 Often this means moving to another city, or country, and another lab.
 They can't keep working on the same project, they have to start from scratch.
 This often involves a few months when they are not very efficient as they get to grips with new techniques and new ideas.